the-impact-craft/terraland/docs/guides/project_navigation.md

 ## 🚀 Get Started

-1. Open TerraLand in you project dir.
+1. Open TerraLand in your project dir.
 2. Use the sidebar to explore the directory structure.
-3. Click on files to view/edit them .
+3. Click on files to view/edit them.
 4. Utilize the search bar (ctrl+f) to quickly find specific resources or variables.